ashritanshuman/web-development/readme.md

 ## About Me🥱

-I'm a CS Engineering student just starting out with web development and excited to learn the basics—from HTML and CSS to JavaScript and beyond technologies such as advanced frontend and also backend.
-My goal is to document my learning path, share what I build, and hopefully help others who are also new to web development.
+I'm ASHRIT a CS Engineering student at ITM Univ.
+Gwalior.... just starting out with web development and excited to learn the basics—from HTML and CSS to JavaScript and beyond technologies such as advanced frontend and also backend.
+I love to document my learning path, share what I build, and hopefully help others who are also new to web development.

 ## What You'll Find Here🥱